UniversalDevicesInc-PG3/udi-poly-notification/README.md

 - Create a Notify node in the Configuration using "Add Notify Nodes” as follows:
   - ID for Node: Set this to a short unique string (to be used for the nodeid in the ISY)
   - Name for Node: This text string will become the beginning of the message sent so descriptive names are helpful here.
 For example ‘Kitchen’.
 So when used with the predefined Light on message, the message delivered is ‘Kitchen Light on’
-  - Service Node Name: Set to match to the Name of an existing Service Node you created.
+  - Service Node Name: Set to match to the Name of an existing Service Node you created, cap sensitive.
 In the above programming example, my Service Node Name is ‘homeisy’.
 This is the name I used for my Pushover service.
 Therefore if I want to use this Pushover service to deliver this predefined message, it needs to match this name and therefore would be ‘homeisy’.
 - Press 'Save Changes'
 - Press 'Restart'